openhab/org.openhab.binding.zwave/doc/qubino/zmnhcd_0_0.md

 This describes the Z-Wave device *ZMNHCD*, manufactured by *[Goap](http://www.qubino.com/)* with the thing type UID of ```qubino_zmnhcd_00_000```.
 This version of the device is limited to firmware versions below 4.0

-The ZMNHCD does not permanently listening for messages sent from the controller - it will periodically wake up automatically to check if the controller has messages to send, but will sleep most of the time to conserve battery life.
-The wakeup period can be configured in the user interface - it is advisable not to make this too short as it will impact battery life - a reasonable compromise is 1 hour.
-The wakeup period does not impact the devices ability to report events or sensor data.
-The device can be manually woken with a button press on the device as described below - note that triggering a device to send an event is not the same as a wakeup notification, and this will not allow the controller to communicate with the device.

 ## Overview

 ZMNHCD version S1 for version up to 4.0